nemild/cli_for_full_stack/README.md

 sort -R # randomize, GNU sort
 sort -f # ignore case
-sort -u # show max 1 of each unique element sort -k 2 # start at key 2 (used for seprated columns, like the history command) sort -h # sort by human readable size (use with -h on another command, like du -h), GNU sort
+sort -u # show max 1 of each unique element sort -k 2 # start at key 2 (used for separated columns, like the history command) sort -k2,2 sort -h # sort by human readable size (use with -h on another command, like du -h), GNU sort sort -T /some/tmp/dir # can set a custom temp directory for large sort jobs
 ```

 #### uniq